Review: ASUS ZenBook 13 OLED (UX325)

 Unboxing/Accessories

-Inside you’ll see the actual Asus VivoBook S14 laptop, the package also comes with a 65W type C power adapter, laptop sleeve, a USB Type-C to 3.5mm jack, a USB Type-C Ethernet adapter, as well as paper documentations.
+Inside, you’ll see the actual ASUS ZenBook 13 OLED laptop.
+The package also comes with a 65W Type-C power adapter, laptop sleeve, USB Type-C to 3.5mm jack, USB Type-C Ethernet adapter, and paper documentation.

 Build Quality/Design